DISHDevEx/iot/aws/modules/ec2/README.md

 b) Please ensure that count of 'instance_count' and 'instance_names' variable values are matching.
 For example, if the instance_count = 2 then mention instance_name = ["First instance name","Second instance name"]

+c) In order to identify the instances created with the template, we are appending ‘iot_’ string to the instance name in the background.

+Example: If the input for the instance name is "Dev1_Env" then the actual instance name post creation would be "iot_Dev1_Env"

 ## 'ec2' Module Inputs - Without HashiCorp Vault:
 #Example for 'ec2' module - You need to configure these values in the terragrunt_template/main.tf file
 1. instance_count            = 2